(This post may contain affiliate links. Find more info in my disclaimer.)

 There are lots of choices for car hire at Dubrovnik airport.
 You can drive a rental car in Montenegro, just make sure you tell your rental company so they can issue you with border insurance.

-This can be crazy busy in July and August.
-You can expect to spend a minimum of 30 minutes getting through each checkpoint and the wait could be hours long - I have spent 3 hours crossing the border in July.
-Three days before that, it took us 10 minutes.
+This can be crazy busy in July and August; the wait could be hours long.
+It's also very unpredictable.
+I have spent 3 hours crossing the border in July and three days before that it took us 10 minutes.

 If you’re flying out of Dubrovnik at the end of your holiday, I recommend leaving very early.
 The queues are worst in the afternoons, so cross early in the morning and spend the day in Dubrovnik to be safe.

-Outside of these peak months the traffic is manageable and there are virtually no queues between October and May.
+Outside of these peak months the traffic is manageable and there are virtually no queues between October and May, with the exception of the last week of December and the first week in January, when holiday traffic clogs up the borders again.

 There are actually two border crossings you can use.
 The main one at Debeli Brijeg (Montenegro)/Karasovici (Croatia) or the smaller crossing around Njivice (Montenegro)/Vitaljine (Croatia).